lgss/azure-node-vision/README.md

-$project = azure-node-vision
+Azure-node-vision
 ========

-$project
+## What this does:

-- Show a file upload form
+- Shows a file upload form
-- Upload file
+- You upload an image file
-- make a call to azure image recognition service
+- Script makes a call to azure image recognition service
-- Receives data back from cognitive api service
+- Data is received back from cognitive api service

 Look how easy it is to use: